Asupkay/Raffler/README.md

 # The Raffler

-**Description:** This is a website and function that are used to demostrate the dynamic of the Google Cloud Platform using Google App Engine and Google Serverless Functions.
+**Description:** This is a website and function that are used to demostrate the dynamic of the Google Cloud Platform using Google App Engine and Google Cloud Functions.

 ## The Folders
 ### raffle-site